 - i.
 Quarterly, the State, United States, and the Court Monitor will discuss the Court Monitor's budget expenses to address any proposed revisions to the approved annual budget.
 See Section XVII.9.e.
-As required by the Consent Decree, tThe total annual budget cannot exceed \$300,000 without approval of the State or the Court.
+The total annual budget cannot exceed \$300,000 without approval of the State or the Court.
 XVII.9.b. - ii.
 The Court Monitor will provide the state with monthly invoicing for work related to Consent Decree compliance. - iii.
 The Court Monitor will provide monthly summaries along with the invoice, that describes the activities the Court Monitor engaged in to assess State compliance.